 Yes, with your purchase you get lifetime access to the course videos and other materials – and the online support group for your course You also get lifetime access to the downloadable PDF sewing pattern paired with the course.

 When can I start, and how much does it cost?

 “Intro to Sewing” is available for enrollment now.
 “Intro to Sewing” costs $79.

-“Sewing Basics 1: Learn to Sew PJ Pants” is also open for enrollment.
-The cost is $129, which includes the Nocturne Pants sewing pattern and printed pattern pieces shipped to you (there may be an extra shipping fee for those outside the US).
+The following courses are also available for enrollment, at $129 each.
+Each of these classes includes a pdf sewing pattern and printed pattern pieces shipped to you (there may be an extra shipping fee for those outside the US).
 This price is similar to what you might pay for a comparable in-person class.

 What if I’m not a beginner but I’m interested in the more advanced courses on the learning path?